buckbaskin/formak/docs/thinking-with-formak.md

 An EKF adds:
 - Process Model definition (see Model Definition)
+    - A process model indicates how to update estimates about the model through changes in time
 	- Process Noise: How much variability do we expect around our control input?
 - Sensor Models: How does the state relate to incoming sensor data?
+    - A sensor model indicates how to update estimates about the model through feedback
 	- Sensor Noise: How much variability do we expect for the incoming sensor data?

 How do these relate to each other?